ChuoqiChen12/ChuoqiChen12.github.io/_posts/2022-05-06-image-segementation.md

 </p>

 <p align="justify">
 UTNet, unlike other models, employs another method.
-Common vision transformers and their variants pack pixels into patches and flattening them into vectors while UTNet preserves the first few encoding layers as convolutional layers, the pixel-level spatial relations thus can be retained.
+Common vision transformers and their variants pack pixels into patches and flattening them into vectors while UTNet preserves the first few encoding layers as convolutional layers, the pixel-level spatial relations thus can be retained.<a href = "#reference"> [7] </a> <a id = "ref7"></a>
 </p>

 ### UNETR
 <p align="justify">
 UNETR proposed a novel transformer-based model for volumetric medical image segmentation.
 Instead of extracting features with Transformers at the bottleneck of U-Net, UNETR has its skip-connected decoder that combines representation from multiple intermediate Transformers layers.
 Deconvolutional layers are applied to these intermediate representations to increase the resolution.
-Such architecture helps the network capture global contextual representation at multiple scales and increase the capability for learning long-range dependencies.
+Such architecture helps the network capture global contextual representation at multiple scales and increase the capability for learning long-range dependencies.<a href = "#reference"> [8] </a> <a id = "ref8"></a>
 </p>

 ### TransFuse
 <p align="justify">
 In order to improve the efficiency of modeling global contexts and preserve low-level features, TransFuse uses a parallel approach to merge Transformers and CNNs.
 This allows the efficient collection of both global dependencies and low-level spatial features in a significantly shallower manner.
 The BiFusion module is a novel fusion technique that efficiently fuses the multi-level features from both branches.
-According to the research, TransFuse obtains state-of-the-art results on both 2D and 3D medical picture sets with significantly fewer parameters and significantly faster inference.
+According to the research, TransFuse obtains state-of-the-art results on both 2D and 3D medical picture sets with significantly fewer parameters and significantly faster inference.<a href = "#reference"> [9] </a> <a id = "ref9"></a>
 </p>

-## **Proposed Method**
+## Proposed Method

 <p align="justify">
 In our novel models, Swin-Transformer and UTNets act as encodes to learn sequence representations of the input and further enhance the efficiency in capturing the global information.
 The overall diagram of the proposed model is shown in Fig. 1.